Quantum cloning of steering

-The phenomenon of steering, termed by Schr\"{o}dinger \cite{SCat}, reveals that, an observer can project a system into different states by performing different measurements on another system correlated with it.
-Even if the observer is untrusted, there exist states can be used to convincingly demonstrate this phenomenon, of which the postmeasured states of the system cannot be described by a local-hidden-state (LHS) model.
-In this case, these states are said to have quantum steering from the measures part to the steered one, which is a kind of asymmetric quantum correlation lying between Bell nonlocality and entanglement \cite{PRL2007Steering}.
-Quantum steering has been found to be an important resource in one-sided device-independent quantum information tasks \cite{RMP2020steer,PRA2012OneSDIQKD,JPA2014quantum}.
-It also acts as a powerful research tools for issues about other correlations, such as the Peres conjecture \cite{Peres1999,NP2014,PhysRevLett.113.050404}, Gisin's theorem \cite{Gisin1991,SR2015Chen} and local models \cite{Arxiv2015LHV, PRL2016Algorithmic,LHVGHZ}.
+The phenomenon of quantum steering, termed by Schr\"{o}dinger \cite{SCat}, reveals that Alice can project Bob's system into different states by performing different measurements on her system when they share a correlated state.
+Even if Alice is untrusted by Bob, some states can be used to convincingly demonstrate this phenomenon, which is an asymmetric quantum correlation lying between Bell nonlocality and entanglement \cite{PRL2007Steering}.
+EPR steering is an important resource in one-sided device-independent quantum information tasks \cite{RMP2020steer,PRA2012OneSDIQKD,JPA2014quantum}.
+The concept of steering also acts as a critical research tool for theoretical issues in quantum information, such as the Peres conjecture \cite{Peres1999,NP2014,PhysRevLett.113.050404}, Gisin's theorem \cite{Gisin1991,SR2015Chen}, and the construction of local hidden-variable models for entangled states \cite{Arxiv2015LHV, PRL2016Algorithmic,LHVGHZ}.

+Here, we raise a simple question of \emph{whether it is possible to clone quantum steering in a quantum state}.
+A closely related issue has been recently explored \cite{npj2016}, in which one-half of a maximally entangled state was cloned by an imperfect quantum cloning machine.
+EPR steering verified by a mutual information criterion \cite{PRA2015MI} cannot be simultaneously observed in the two copies.

+This study distinguishes the concepts of \emph{quantum steering} and \emph{EPR steering}.
+The former establishes a correspondence between each of Alice's measurement outcomes and a conditional state of Bob's system \cite{PRL2014Ellips,PHDSteer2002,PRA2016steer}.
+It is characterized by the set of Bob's unnormalized conditional states, referred to as an {assemblage} \cite{PRA2016steer}.
+The operational definition presented by Wiseman \emph{et al.} \cite{PRL2007Steering}, a bipartite state exhibits EPR steering if and only if its assemblage cannot be reproduced by an LHS model.